LilyTronics/lily_data_logger_software/readme.md

 * Add the following instruments:
   * NI USB-6009 (requires drivers from NI)
   * Protek 506 digital multimeter
-  * Arduino Uno IO module (reading analog voltages, reading and writing digital IO, sketch for the Arduino Uno is included in this repo)

 # Adding your own instruments